 - Hotel de Motaña Suria: Hotel in a dead end part of town with cozy wooden cabins that have a garden or mountain view.
 Modest rustic style – cozy and quiet.

-- Savegre Hotel and Spa: The more luxury hotel in Dota on a huge property with sprawling gardens set along the Savegre River.
+- Savegre Hotel and Spa: The more luxurious hotel in Dota on a huge property with sprawling gardens set along the Savegre River.
 Has a spa, suites and standard rooms, trails, restaurant and viewpoints.
 Great for couples.

 - Dantica Coud Forest Lodge: One of the first lodges you’ll see as you drive to town with hiking trails, a gallery, bungalows and suites.
 Rooms have valley or forest views and have TVs, Wi-Fi.
-Some rooms have their own jaccuzi.
+Some rooms have their own jaccuzzi.

 - Paraiso Quetzal Lodge: Beautiful lodge with wood cabins, all with cloud forest mountain views.
 Also has their own restaurant and observation platform.
 Outside town about 15 minutes.